 9. Unique Dining Experiences

-Speaking of experiences, dining experiences are the hottest trend right now.
-Ask the venue or caterer if they have a “celebrity” chef on staff who can prepare a sustainable meal and then present it to guests with a short story about where the food came from.
-Look to locations that get guests closer to the food such as in a green house or at a farm.
-Have guests gather food at a local farmers market, relax over a glass of wine while the chefs prepare it and then enjoy the fruits of their labor,literally.
+Look to locations that get guests closer to the food, such as a greenhouse or farm.
+Have guests gather food at a local farmers market, relax over a glass of wine while the chefs prepare it, and then enjoy the fruits of their labor.
 Many venues and destinations are developing farm-to-table programs, don’t hesitate to ask.

 10. Clean Plate Club or “Dad Was Right”